 We all start Open and Receptive

 We all start out as sensitive babies – small, vulnerable and open – and then learn to open or close depending on how comfortable it feels.
 A sensitive person needs to learn to modulate her/his openness to prevent overwhelm.
-Ideally, someone would show us how to manage and use our sensitivity (superpower) but most of us didn’t get such mentoring and simply shut it down instead.
+Ideally, someone shows us how to manage and use our sensitivity or superpower when we’re young.
+Unfortunately, most of us didn’t get such mentoring and simply shut it down instead.
 The closing and hardening that tends to characterize “growing up” also costs us the gifts that come with the extra sensitivity.
 Plus, being defensive feels terrible.

 If you are a High Perceptive, I say to you: Embrace your gifts!
 Don’t try to be “normal” by hiding your light.
 No one else has the perspective you have.
 Your gifts make you special.
 You chose your mix of strengths and challenges as part of your toolkit for this lifetime.

 You can take Aron’s 20-question sensitivity test to see how you fit in her rubric.
 Keep in mind that there are infinite ways to be sensitive.
 Aron’s questions are based on her experience of the world and with other sensitives, most of them introverts.
 Not all sensitives are highly introverted.